whatifrussian/wbuild/README.md

 A cookies file should be in Netscape compatible format.
 A list of trasnlations, original fragments, translated fragments will be printed to stdout.

-A script output can be diff'ed with files produced by [What If?'s grabbing tool](https://github.com/whatifrussian/what_if_parse).
+A script output can be diff'ed with files produced by [What If? grabbing tool](https://github.com/whatifrussian/what_if_parse).

 ## License